 where $G$ is the number of Text-to-SQL instances, $S_i$ is the input sequence of the $i$-th instance which consists of the question, the ranked schema sequence, and optional foreign key relations. $l_i$ denotes the $i$-th target SQL query and $l^{s}_i$ is the skeleton extracted from $l_i$.
 We will present some necessary details on how to normalize SQL queries and how to extract their skeletons.

-\vpara{SQL Normalization.} The Spider dataset is manually created by 11 annotators with different annotation habits, which results in slightly different styles among the final annotated SQL queries, such as uppercase versus lowercase keywords.
+\paragraph{SQL Normalization} The Spider dataset is manually created by 11 annotators with different annotation habits, which results in slightly different styles among the final annotated SQL queries, such as uppercase versus lowercase keywords.
 Although different styles have no impact on the execution results, the model requires some extra effort to learn and adapt to them.
 To reduce the learning difficulty, we normalize the original SQL queries before training by (1) unifying the keywords and schema items into lowercase, (2) adding spaces around parentheses and replacing double quotes with single quotes, (3) adding an \texttt{ASC} keyword after the \texttt{ORDER BY} clause if it does not specify the order, and (4) removing the \texttt{AS} clause and replacing all table aliases with their original names.
 We present an example in Table~\ref{tab:sqls}.